Accuracy limitations of existing numerical relativity waveforms on the data analysis of current and future ground-based detectors: Conclusions

-We have modified~\cite{PhysRevD.104.044037} a measure for determining the SNR at which a resolution will produce significant parameter bias.
+We have provided a measure for determining the SNR at which a resolution will produce significant parameter bias.
 By comparing the critical SNR predictions from this measure with those from full PE for aLIGO and CE, we have shown that the measure provides reasonably accurate estimates of the critical SNR, with most predictions being conservative.
 To make predictions for the resolution requirements for future NR codes, we applied this measure to three different mass ratio NR waveforms observed at various inclinations and for both detectors.
 From this application we predict, for equal and moderately unequal mass ratio, our current NR waveforms will be sufficiently accurate, even when observed at high inclinations.
 For mass ratios around $1/6$, our current resolutions will be accurate for the median SNRs for both detectors.
 However, they will introduce significant parameter bias in the PE for high SNR signals, at all inclinations for CE, and at high inclinations for LIGO Voyager.
 Considering that, at a given SNR, the resolution required for unbiased PE increases as the mass ratio decreases, current resolutions will produce significant parameter bias in the PE of much lower mass ratio signals even at median SNRs.

-In order to attain unbiased PE of signals from binary systems with low mass ratios, we need to develop more precise numerical NR waveforms.
+In order to attain unbiased PE of signals from binary systems with low mass ratios, we need to generate more accurate NR waveforms.
 However, the generation of accurate waveforms is a time-consuming process requiring finite-differencing codes to efficiently scale with an increased number of computational nodes.
 Consequently, significant efforts are underway to improve the parallelization and scalability of NR codes \cite{foucart2022snowmass2021,lisaconsortiumwaveformworkinggroup2023waveform}.
 It is imperative to achieve these improvements to maximize the scientific outcomes of GW observations.